Skip to Main Content

 Two of our streaming services, Kanopy and Swank Digital Campus , are restricted to faculty request only.
 This means that the only films we license are ones that are being shown in classes.
 However, you can watch any film that we have licensed.

-Many public libraries provide limited access to Kanopy for personal entertainment viewing.
+Many public libraries provide limited access to Kanopy.
 As an SPU student you can obtain a Seattle Public Library card and use their Kanopy.
 If you are from another city, you can check with that public library system about their access to streaming video.

 Some professors might ask you to purchase a subscription to a commercial streaming service such as Netflix or Amazon.
 They consider this the same as purchasing a textbook.
 Reach out to your professor if you have concerns about this type of requirement.